 Perhaps the most difficult musculoskeletal area to evaluate and treat is the low back.
 This area includes the lumbar spine, pelvis, hips and related muscles, joints and connective tissue.

-Most low back problems usually occur as a result of; prolonged sitting over many years, frequent bending forward, improper lifting, or a combination of these.
-Whatever the cause, all of these situations create muscle distortion which leads to joint stress and eventually pain.
+Most low back problems usually occur as a result of prolonged sitting over many years, frequent bending forward, improper lifting, or a combination of these.
+Whatever the cause, all of these situations create muscle distortion, which leads to joint stress and eventually pain.
 Correcting this awkward muscle pattern will be the main focus of our program.

-We therefore will be working on stretching over-tight muscles and strengthening chronically weak muscles to re balance you.
-Remember it is better to do these techniques many times during the day, ten to twenty times at least.
-You can do them less frequently if you are moving around or doing things that are not provoking your pain, but more often if you are doing those things that give you pain.
+Therefore, we will be working on stretching your overly tight muscles and strengthening chronically weak muscles to rebalance your musculoskeletal system.
+Remember, it is better to do these techniques many times during the day (ten to twenty times at least).
+You can do them less frequently if you are moving around or doing things that are not provoking your pain, and more often if you are doing those things that give you pain.